 View grant awardees.

-- Individual applicants must be U.S. citizens or permanent residents and institutional applicants must be located within the USA.
+- Per JUSFC regulations, individual applicants must be U.S. citizens or permanent residents and institutional applicants must be located within the USA.
 In general, seminars/workshops/conferences must be held in the United States, however, an exception may be made if the host institution is a U.S. non-profit organization and the event is relevant to the U.S.-Japan bilateral relationship.
 Seminar/workshop/conference grant fund supported speakers or participants must be either U.S. citizens/permanent residents or Japanese nationals only.

 - Only one Japan grant application per individual will be accepted in any one grant period.
 Multiple applications for different categories will not be entertained.

 - Graduate student applicants in any grant category (where eligible) must provide an advisor recommendation letter—sent directly to the AAS by the advisor—in order to be considered for grant funding.

 - While we strongly suggest that applicants apply to other internal or external grants to help supplement their NEAC-funded projects, please be advised that multiple grants cannot pay for the same project expense items.